carvel-dev/carvel/site/content/blog/parameterizing-project-config-with-ytt.md

 ```

 We can now use `ytt` to template the `dataValues.yaml` and `config.yaml` files into a single configuration YAML file.
 The command `ytt -f config.yaml -f dataValues.yaml` outputs the original YAML configuration from before.
+[Take a look at these `ytt` templates in the playground.](https://carvel.dev/ytt/#gist:https://gist.github.com/gcheadle-vmware/fe08e00eb2d1b3328375879e4a98437b)

-As you continue to work with this application, it will be easier to go into the `dataValues.yaml` file, and change the parameterized values.
+As you continue to work with this application, it will be easier to go into the `dataValues.yaml` file and change the parameterized values.
-One way that we could further extract the configuration into `ytt` templates is through the use of [`ytt` libraries](https://carvel.dev/ytt/docs/latest/lang-ref-ytt-library/).
-Each `ytt` library can have its own set of data values, and then be compiled, templated, and combined into a single `config.yaml`.
+To ensure that our edits to the Data Values are made correctly, we could add a [Data Values Schema file](https://carvel.dev/ytt/docs/latest/how-to-write-schema/).
+A Data Values Schema file declares a Data Value's name, default value, and type.
+To learn more about the power of `ytt`, you can [see documentation about how to modularize with ytt.](https://carvel.dev/ytt/docs/develop/how-to-modularize/)